 The bushfire recovery priority areas are focused on the following regions:

-Koalas & Eucalyptus trees have an incredible eveolutionary history...
+Koalas & Eucalyptus trees have an incredible evolutionary history...

 Forests in which koalas are found are extremely important to local biodiversity.
-And like every animal, insect, and fungi, koalas are essential to the complex web of life in Australia.
-By protecting the bushland in which koalas live, many of our most important wildlife would also benefit.
+By protecting the bushland in which our koalas live, most of our important wildlife also benefit.

 Their trimming of the canopy also creates gaps for sunlight to shine through to the ground so that low growing plants can also thrive.
 This ecosystem relationship is just another example of nature's extraordinary wisdom.